W-Tran/W-Tran.github.io/index.md

 ### (Microsoft DAT102x) Predicting Evictions - [link](https://github.com/W-Tran/DAT102x-Predicting-Evictions)

 Microsoft Professional Program for Data Science [capstone project](https://datasciencecapstone.org/competitions/12/predicting-evictions/) which ended May 15, 2019.
-Achieved top 8% on the leaderboard (42/563) using an ensemble of regression models including Random Forests and GBDTs .
+Achieved top 8% on the leaderboard (42/563) using an ensemble of regression models including Random Forests and GBDTs.

+### (Kaggle) Home Credit Risk modelling - [link](https://github.com/W-Tran/home-credit-default-risk)

+A Kaggle competition that was studied and worked through with the guidance of other community member's notebooks.
+Gained experience with creating and aggregating features from multiple tables within a relational database.

 ### (Microsoft DAT264x) Identifying Malaria in Blood Imagery - [link](https://github.com/W-Tran/DAT264x-identifying-malaria)

 Microsoft Professional Program for Artificial Intelligence [capstone project](https://datasciencecapstone.org/competitions/12/predicting-evictions/) which ended June 30, 2019.
 Achieved top 2% on the leaderboard (11/465) using a 5 model ensemble of DenseNet121s.

-### (Kaggle) Home Credit Risk modelling - [link](https://github.com/W-Tran/home-credit-default-risk)

-A Kaggle competition that was studied and worked through with the guidance of other community member's notebooks.
-Gained experience with creating and aggregating features from multiple tables within a relational database.

 ### (Udacity) A/B testing by Google - [link](https://github.com/W-Tran/ab-testing-udacity)